toni-moreno/syncflux/README.md

  # schema: database and retention policies will be recreated on the slave database
  # data: data for all retention policies will be replicated
  #      be carefull: this full data copy could take hours,days.
- # all:  will replicate first the schema and them the full data
+ # both:  will replicate first the schema and them the full data

  initial-replication = "none"